mieszko4/react-native-zoom-us/README.md

 * Fill in `Company Name`, `Name` and `Email address` and click on `Continue`
 * On `Download` step choose `Android` then `v5.13.1.11014` and click on download icon
 * Uzip the content of downloaded `zoom-sdk-android-5.13.1.11014.zip`
-* Copy two *.aar files to the root folder of your project:
+* Copy two *.aar files to the `node_modules/react-native-zoom-us` folder of your project:
-- `zoom-sdk-android-5.13.1.11014/mobilertc-android-studio/commonlib/commonlib.aar`
+- `cp zoom-sdk-android-5.13.1.11014/mobilertc-android-studio/commonlib/commonlib.aar node_modules/react-native-zoom-us/android/commonlib`
-- `zoom-sdk-android-5.13.1.11014/mobilertc-android-studio/mobilertc/mobilertc.aar`
+- `cp zoom-sdk-android-5.13.1.11014/mobilertc-android-studio/mobilertc/mobilertc.aar node_modules/react-native-zoom-us/android/mobilertc`

-2. Install npm lib
-Run `$ npm install react-native-zoom-us`.
-Note that for Android *.aar files will be moved into `node_modules/react-native-zoom-us/`

 ### Installation